wurenee/wurenee.github.io/_posts/2021-11-27-rick-and-morty-grief.md

 ---
 layout: post
-title: Nov 27th - Rick and Morty, a story about grief
+title: Rick and Morty, a story about grief
 ---